maikl2999/Catalog/README.md

 ### Second step

-In the project directory in another Terminal choose directory *server* and:
+In the project directory in another Terminal choose directory `client` and:

 1. Install npm dependencies